 What’s the biggest trend hitting school lunch boxes this school year?
 Plant-forward options, encouraging kids to fill up on the beautiful colors, amazing flavors, and new food adventures the plant world has to offer.

 Fruits and vegetables are claiming their rightful place at the foundation of plant-forward eating habits.
 The Coborn’s dietitian team encourages all kids and families to Have A Plant® – in the shape of more fruits and vegetables – to enjoy the beneficial role they play in a happier, healthier lifestyle.
-That’s right, according to the Produce for Better Health Foundation, market research suggests eating fruits and veggies every day of the week can help improve happiness, life satisfaction and emotional wellbeing.1,2
+That’s right, according to Produce for Better Health, market research suggests eating fruits and veggies every day of the week can help improve happiness, life satisfaction and emotional wellbeing.1,2

 Here are some tips to help the kids in your life Have A Plant®, in the shape of fruits and vegetables: